 In a few short weeks, they’ve transformed our sidewalks into a pop-up city of outdoor dining.
 These plywood and polycarbonate huts are an inspiration.
 Their creativity, their diversity, their beauty, and their sheer number–it’s staggering.
 Here’s a sampling of some favorites.

-As of today, Feb.
-12, Governor Cuomo is loosening the ban on indoor dining, but we’ll opt to nosh on the sidewalks until we’re vaccinated.
+Governor Cuomo plans to relax the ban on indoor dining on Feb.
+12, but we’ll opt to keep noshing out on the sidewalk, at least until we get our vaccinations.
 Granted, some of the new sheds are so enclosed they hardly count as outdoors.
 On the other hand, cheers to the individual huts, where you can dine in your own private quarantine bubble.

-Can the indoor air in our workplaces ever be safe from coronavirus?
+Can the indoor air in our workplaces ever be safe from COVID?
 As dropping temperatures force us to close our office windows, this question becomes critical.
-We researched the two most promising options for portable air purification–HEPA filtration and the AirPHX system.
+We researched the two most promising options for portable air purifiers–HEPA filtration and the AirPHX system.
 Here’s what we found:

 High-efficiency particulate air (HEPA) filters have a long track record for cleaning pollen, smoke, dust mites, and pet dander from the air.
 But they can also trap bacteria and viruses, especially in sneezed and coughed droplets.
 HEPA filters can remove 99.97% of airborne particles.
 And for a typically conditioned office, they can boost the air exchange rate from once in three hours to once every ten minutes.